Stenor5/stenor5/Readme.md

 <h2> Hi, there </h2>
-I am a Senior Full-Stack developer.
-I have over 8 years of experience in web development and IT consult.
+I am a Senior Full-Stack developer with over 8 years of experience in web development and IT consult.

 Passionate about launching, developing, and maintaining web and mobile projects requiring a broad yet experienced skillset.
 Intuitive problem-solving skills and proficient in front and